Dr. Yinuo TANG

 - Bachelor of Economics Tsinghua University (2004 - 2008)

-Dr. Yinuo Tang is an Assistant Professor in Strategy and International Business in the Faculty of Business and Economics, The University of Hong Kong (HKU).
+Dr. Yinuo Tang is an Assistant Professor in Strategy and International Business in the HKU Business School, The University of Hong Kong (HKU).
 He received his B.S. from Tsinghua University in China, M.P.A. from Cornell University, and Ph.D. from Katz Graduate School of Business at the University of Pittsburgh.
 Prior to joining HKU in 2015, he taught at the University of Pittsburgh from 2013 to 2015.

 His research aims to understand how firms advance their capability and performance in heterogeneous institutional environments via corporate strategies such as M&A. In particular, he explores the relationship between Emerging Market Firms’ institutional strategies and their competitive advantages in the integrated global market.